 Or check out a full list of cities, with links to their resolutions.

 It’s clear that climate change is here now and already having a profound effect on the places we live, the natural resources we depend on and the species that provide rich biodiversity around the planet.
 We need to take significant steps now to curb greenhouse gas pollution and avoid the worst effects of runaway global climate change.

-The Center is providing all the materials needed, including a sample city resolution and supporting documents.
+The Center is providing all the materials needed, including a sample city resolution (in PDF or Word format) and supporting documents.
 There’s also an online community through our Facebook page, where you can provide updates, ask questions and get support from other volunteers.
 We can connect you with others in your community and support you every step of the way.